There are three main types of systems in operation and production management:

 Table 1.1 Differences PM Vs Other

-To put it simply, project management is unique, highly planned yet unpredictable, managing and resulting in change with definable start and end dates with the help of a team of skilled and knowledgeable people.
-The principal difference is project manager has a temporary role.
-This leads to some specific differences and difficulty in the case of team building effort.
+To put it simply, project management is unique and highly planned, yet unpredictable.
+The principal difference is that the project manager has a temporary role, which leads to some specific differences and difficulty in the case of team building effort.

 Eshna is a writer at Simplilearn.
 She has done Masters in Journalism and Mass Communication and is a Gold Medalist in the same.
 A voracious reader, she has penned several articles in leading national newspapers like TOI, HT and The Telegraph.
 She loves traveling and photography.